-The Nomination Committee proudly announces the nominations for election to the Board for 2019-2021.
+The Nomination Committee proudly announces its Board of Directors for 2019-2021.
 This year’s slate will join the current Treasurer, Secretary, Program Chair and 2 Members-at Large (who are scheduled for reelection in 2020).
-Please indicate your preference for each position.
-Your participation is a simple and important way to offer your support to these volunteers.
-Thank you very much for adding your voice to this election.
+Congratulations!